annotatedtmg/annotatedtmg/tmg/brs.md

 ## Sendero Luminoso Verdadero [^sendero] ## {#sendero}

-*As they age, men encounter the 6th fear --- loss of virility.
-Just look him straight in the eye, invade his space by standing a little closer than normal...* [^selfhelp]
+*"As they age, men encounter the 6th fear --- loss of virility.
+Just look him straight in the eye, invade his space by standing a little closer than normal..."* [^selfhelp]

 By 8:30 am the sun was so hot that it made me remember \\
 And I pulled on the jacket with the bars on the pocket \\